hitobito/development/README.md

 docker-compose up -d
 ```

-It will initially take a while to prepare the initial Docker images, to prepare the database and to start the application.
-The process will be shorter on subsequent starts.
 After this command completed, make sure all services are up and running:

 ```bash
 docker-compose ps